binyamin/awesome-jewish-github/README.md

 - [Yiddishe-Kop/pninim](https://github.com/Yiddishe-Kop/pninim) - Spread your *Chiddushe Torah* to the world
 - [akivajgordon/tikkun.io](https://github.com/akivajgordon/tikkun.io) - The online tikkun you always wanted, but never had
 - [OpenSiddur/OpenSiddur](https://github.com/opensiddur/opensiddur) - A free tool for making custom siddurim, haggadot, and more.
+- [Yiddishe-Kop/Shas-Vilna](https://github.com/Yiddishe-Kop/Shas-Vilna) - An attempt to recreate the Vilna edition of the Talmud Bavli on the web

 ### Shabbat
 - [binyamin/Shabbot](https://github.com/binyamin/shabbot) - GitHub bot which responds to pings on shabbos.